 Qobuz has been around for almost as long as Spotify, but was largely unknown until it launched outside of its home country of France in late 2013.

-Even now, it’s not a service that you’ll find trying to appeal to thousands of subscribers.
+Even now, it’s not a service that you’ll find trying to appeal to millions of subscribers.
 Instead it focuses on attracting a somewhat more niche audience from the audiophile world.

 Platform support is pretty extensive, with both phone and tablet apps developed for iOS and Android.

 Qobuz is also available as an app on Windows 8 devices, and there’s web and desktop support, as well as playback through Sonos speakers.
 An English language Kindle app is in the pipeline too.